Cyborg claims Bellator title in historic debut win over Budd - WHIZ News

 After Cyborg landed better shots in a slower second round, Cyborg dropped Budd with a right hand midway through the third and controlled the rest of the round.

 Justino signed with Bellator in September after her UFC contract ran out.
-She won six fights in the UFC and became the promotion’s first 145-pound women’s champion.
+She had won six fights in the UFC and become the promotion’s first 145-pound women’s champion, but her lone UFC loss was that spectacular thrashing from Nunes.

 Justino reacted to her loss with humility and perspective, but her long-standing friction with UFC President Dana White never smoothed.
 One fight later, Cyborg left the UFC and signed with its biggest North American rival.